Chief Executive Officer & Founder

 Emma holds an MBA from Strathmore University in Kenya and a Masters in Personnel and Development from the University of Westminster in the UK.
 She also holds a BA in American Studies and English from the University of Sussex in the UK.
 Emma has also studied abroad at IESE in Barcelona, Spain and Rutgers University in New Jersey, USA.

-Emma lives in Nairobi, Kenya with her husband and two young children.
-When Emma is not at work she loves learning, is an active volunteer (including for Stanford Seed and pro bono Coaching), reading and walks with her family.
+Emma lives in Nairobi, Kenya, with her husband and three young children.
+When Emma is not at work she loves learning, is an active volunteer (including for Stanford Seed and pro-bono coaching), and enjoys reading and walks with her family.